xtermjs/xtermjs.org/_docs/guides/hooks.md

 ### What is hookable?

-xterm.js currently exposes hooks for these terminal sequences types:
+xterm.js currently exposes parser hooks for these terminal sequences types:

-- ESC sequence type via `parser.registerEscHandler`
+- `ESC` type via `parser.registerEscHandler`
-- CSI sequence type via `parser.registerCsiHandler`
+- `CSI` type via `parser.registerCsiHandler`
-- DCS sequence type via `parser.registerDcsHandler`
+- `DCS` type via `parser.registerDcsHandler`
-- OSC sequence type via `parser.registerOscHandler`
+- `OSC` type via `parser.registerOscHandler`

-See [list of supported sequences]({{site.baseurl}}/docs/api/vtfeatures/) to get an idea of which functionality can be intercepted or altered by parser hooks.
-Internally all sequence functionality in xterm.js is implemented with parser hooks.
+See the [list of supported sequences]({{site.baseurl}}/docs/api/vtfeatures/) to get an idea, which functionality can be intercepted or altered by parser hooks.
+Hooks for single byte control functions (C0/C1) and `PRINT` are currently not exposed. `PM`, `SOS` and `APC`, though being recognized on parser level, are not supported.

 ### Lifecycle / Execution Context of Parser Hooks